enisz/node-date-parser/README.md

 If you want to use different languages with the parser which are not shipped with it, you can pass a JSON file using this method.
 The json must match the [`DateParserLocale`](./src/interface/DateParserLocale.ts) interface.

-> The method itself doesn't validate the json against the interface.
+> The method itself doesn't validate the json against the interface!